apollo

 How does the drug interact with Potassium Chloride 10ml 10ml:

-Taking Diphenhydramine with Potassium Chloride 10ml can increase the risk of stomach ulcers.
+Taking Disopyramide and Potassium Chloride 10ml together can increase the risk of stomach ulcers.

 How to manage the interaction:

-Taking Diphenhydramine with Potassium Chloride 10ml is not recommended, as it can lead to an interaction, but it can be taken if a doctor has prescribed it.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, contact your doctor.
-Do not stop taking any medication without consulting your doctor.
+Taking Potassium Chloride 10ml and Disopyramide is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
+However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.
+Do not discontinue any medications without a doctor's advice.

 Critical